Analysis | Let’s put Trump’s massive 1980s financial losses into context

 The Times story notes that Trump’s losses were among the largest for any person in the country during those years.
 It was, in other words, an extraordinary set of numbers.
 We can put that into further context by comparing Trump’s losses to what other Americans were earning.

 In 1985, for example, the unadjusted median household income was $21,317.
-Trump lost as much that year as 2,100 households which earned that median income would have.
+Trump lost as much that year as 2,100 households that earned that median income would have.
 By 1990, the estimate for what Trump lost suggests that it equaled what more than 9,400 households would have earned.

 Or we can put it in another context.
-One of the reasons that Trump saw such dramatic losses was his purchase in 1989 of a shuttle airline service, according to the Times.
+One of the reasons Trump experienced such significant losses was his purchase in 1989 of a shuttle airline service, according to the Times.
 A round-trip fare between D.C. and New York cost $284 in 1991 — meaning Trump’s losses that year could have covered more than 911,000 flights on his airline.

 At least until May of that year, when the struggling airline slashed prices.
 At a new round-trip cost of $119, Trump’s 1991 losses could have covered the airfare for nearly 2.2 million flights between his hometown and the nation’s capital.